Petr Macinka

-Petr Macinka (born 18 August 1978) is a Czech politician and former presidential spokesperson.
-He has been the leader of the Czech political party Motorists for Themselves since 2022.
-A long-time collaborator of former Czech President Václav Klaus, he previously served as a spokesman at the Václav Klaus Institute and as deputy director of the Presidential Press Department.
+Petr Macinka (born 18 August 1978) is a Czech politician and former presidential spokesperson who has served as Deputy Prime Minister of the Czech Republic and Minister of Foreign Affairs since December 2025, in the third cabinet of Andrej Babiš.
+He has been the leader of the Czech political party Motorists for Themselves since 2022, and was elected as an MP in the 2025 Czech parliamentary election.
+Macinka served as the Minister of the Environment from December 2025 to February 2026.
+A long-time ally of former Czech President Václav Klaus, he previously served as a spokesman at the Václav Klaus Institute and as deputy director of the Presidential Press Department.

-In the 2025 Czech parliamentary election he was elected as an MP for Motorists for Themselves.

 Early life and career

-Macinka was born in Břeclav in 1978.
+Macinka was born in Hodonín in 1978.
 He studied political science and international relations at the private CEVRO Institute, obtaining a master's degree in 2013.
-From 2008 to 2013, he worked as deputy director of the press department in the Office of the President under Václav Klaus.
+From 2008 to 2013, he worked as deputy director of the press department in the office of the president under Václav Klaus.

 Political career

-In 2022, Macinka took over a dormant minor party and rebranded it as Motoristé sobě.
+In 2022, Macinka took over a dormant minor party and rebranded it as Motoristé sobě (Motorists for Themselves).
 The party first ran in the 2022 Prague municipal elections on a platform opposing bicycle lanes and promoting free public transport for motorists.
 Although it failed to pass the electoral threshold in Prague, it gained media attention for its anti-green and populist rhetoric.

 In 2024, Macinka led the party into a coalition with Přísaha for the 2024 European Parliament election.
-The coalition won 10.26% of the vote and gained one seat for Motoristé sobě.
+The coalition won 10.26% of the vote and gained two seats, one of which went to the Motorists' election leader Filip Turek.
 Following the election, the party grew in national profile.
-At its first congress in late 2024, Macinka was re-elected leader, and Filip Turek was appointed honorary president.
+At its first congress in late 2024, Macinka was re-elected leader, and Turek was appointed honorary president.

-Macinka has declared that the party aims to overtake the Civic Democratic Party (ODS) and enter the national parliament in the 2025 elections.
-He has expressed openness to forming a coalition with ANO, while rejecting any cooperation with left-wing parties.

-In the 2025 Czech parliamentary election, Motorists for Themselves were elected to the parliament with 6.8% of the vote.
-Macinka, who had stood as the party leader for the South Moravian Region, was among the MPs elected.
+Ahead of the 2025 Czech parliamentary election, Macinka declared that the party aimed to enter the national parliament and overtake the Civic Democratic Party (ODS).
+He expressed openness to forming a coalition with ANO 2011, while rejecting any cooperation with left-wing parties.
+In the election, the Motorists received 6.8% of the vote and won seats in the Chamber of Deputies for the first time, with Macinka among the MPs elected in the South Moravian Region.

+Minister of Foreign Affairs

+In January 2026, Macinka reaffirmed support for Ukraine during a visit to Kyiv, stating that the Czech Republic advocates for diplomatic efforts to end the war while supporting continued ammunition supplies.

+During talks with Israeli Foreign Minister Gideon Sa'ar on 20 January 2026, Macinka expressed support for a Gaza ceasefire.